uakfdotb/ghostpp/readme.txt

 Overview
 ========

-GHost++ is a Warcraft III: The Frozen Throne game hosting bot.
+GHost++ is a Warcraft III: Reign of Chaos and Warcraft III: The Frozen Throne game hosting bot.
-It can host Warcraft III: The Frozen Throne games on LAN, on battle.net, on PVPGN, and on any combination of these networks at the same time.
+It can host Warcraft III games on LAN, on battle.net, on PVPGN, and on any combination of these networks at the same time.
 Since GHost++ is a bot it must have its own CD keys, username, and password for each battle.net server.
 Note that you can use the same set of CD keys on each battle.net server (East, West, Europe, Asia) at the same time.
 This means that to play on your own GHost++ bot you will need one set of CD keys for yourself and one set for your bot.